GlobalFishingWatch/gfwr/CONTRIBUTING.md

 You may think that some functions are not clear enough and have suggestions to improve the documentation of the package.
 Here you'll also need to file an issue.
 You can also edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in the corresponding `.R` file, and file a PR.
+Please do not commit `.Rd` files, we will document the changes for you.

 ### Bug reports

 If you've found a bug, first create a minimal [reprex](/help#reprex).
 Spend some time trying to make it as minimal as possible: the more time you spend doing this, the easier it will be for the `gfwr` team to fix it.
 Then file an issue.
-If you can't reproduce the bug, it will be very difficult for us to fix it.
+Use the sample shapefile or send the code to create the sf object, do not send code that requires external files to run.

 ### Fixes to bugs